biafffff/UCSC_beamer_template/README.md

 You should only focus on the content of your document, its layout will be managed by LaTeX directly.

-> When writing, the writer uses plain text as opposed to the formatted text found in WYSIWYG ("what you see is what you get") word processors like Microsoft PowerPoint.
+> When writing, the writer uses plain text (WYSIWYM "What you see is what you mean") as opposed to the formatted text found in WYSIWYG ("What you see is what you get") word processors like Microsoft PowerPoint.

 This template is based on the [Metropolis](https://github.com/matze/mtheme) beamer template:
 > Metropolis is a simple, modern Beamer theme suitable for anyone to use.
 It tries to minimize noise and maximize space for content; the only visual flourish it offers is an (optional) progress bar added to each slide.